 In a bid to respond quicker and more effectively to customer needs - and remove costs and waste from their business - today’s employers are embracing the digital age.
 Digital priorities - including e-commerce, mobile access, big data, connectivity and cybersecurity - dominate Boardroom agendas in almost every organization.
 Individuals are expected to connect, collaborate, network, source information, share resources and persuade others through new channels, in volatile, uncertain, complex and ambiguous (VUCA) circumstances.
 Speed and agility have become the characteristics needed to respond effectively to the changing challenges and opportunities in the market.

 In reality, a ‘spectrum of digital readiness’ exists in organizations.
-At one extreme, employees will be ‘highly-dependent’ on their managers and they’ll have set goals and tasks to fulfil.
+At one extreme, employees will be ‘highly-dependent’ on their managers and they’ll have set goals and tasks to fulfill.
 At the other, they’ll be collaborative knowledge workers benefiting from digital efficiencies and intelligent analytics.
 Most companies will lie somewhere in between.

 To support their businesses, many L&D teams have invested in a learning management system, a training portal and online content.
 But there’s a difference between clunky, reactive online support resources and engaging, individually-focused and job-relevant content.
 If your digital assets suffer from low utilization and engagement, you’ll struggle to provide the support your employees need and this can impede your organization’s ability to progress along the spectrum of digital readiness.